thedmons/prd-visual-stories/README.md

 | YoY growth at 90-day mark | +25.2% | ✅ Achieved |
 | Mobile traffic share at 90 days (YTD) | 65.5% vs. 62.9% pre-launch | 📈 Directional |

-*Traffic growth reflects overall content hub performance in the 90 days following Visual Stories launch (Dec 2023 – Mar 2024) — not attributed solely to the feature.
-Mobile share increase is directionally consistent with a format designed for mobile social audiences.*
+Traffic growth reflects overall content hub performance in the 90 days following Visual Stories launch (Dec 2023 – Mar 2024) — not attributed solely to the feature.
+Mobile share increase is directionally consistent with a format designed for mobile social audiences.

 ---

 ## What This Demonstrates

-This document shows how I approach **feature-level product work within an established platform** — a common PM challenge that requires working within existing technical constraints, content models, and stakeholder workflows rather than building from scratch.
+This document shows how I approach feature-level product work within an established platform — a common PM challenge that requires working within existing technical constraints, content models, and stakeholder workflows rather than building from scratch.

 **Problem framing from data** — The feature is grounded in a concrete analytics-identified gap: social referral traffic was growing slowly despite increased posting frequency.
 The PRD surfaces the root cause (format mismatch, not content quality) and proposes a targeted solution rather than a generic "add a new format" ask.

 **Two-type content model** — Visual Stories required differentiating Editorial and Merchandising story types with distinct CTA pathing logic.
 Capturing this as a formal distinction — rather than a series of optional fields — reflects how content strategy decisions translate into authoring constraints and content models.

 **Constraint-driven scope decisions** — Several decisions are explicitly grounded in technical or UX constraints: swipe gestures excluded to avoid conflict with native mobile browser gestures; cinemagraphs deferred due to accessibility requirements and player infrastructure; companion article enforced as a required field to prevent orphaned stories.
-The PRD documents the *why* behind each, not just the *what*.
+The PRD documents the why behind each, not just the what.

 **Lightweight integration over net-new components** — Rather than specifying a dedicated homepage shelf, Visual Stories surface through existing Editor's Picks and Hot Off the Press sections as standard article cards — a deliberate scope decision that reduces engineering effort and respects the existing content architecture.